thoughtfarmer/thoughtfarmer-dev-tools/custom_cards/README.md

 This will create the folder based on your first response, and create two entry files.
 The build tools depend on the entry files being the same name as the folder, so _do not_ change them.
 You can add as many additional files and components as you need and simply use `import` syntax to create whatever you need.
 A sub folder called `components` will automatically be created for you for this purpose.

+The following command `gulp manifest` is run as part of `newcard` as all cards should have a manifest for ease of deployment.

 ### `gulp manifest`

 The manifest file is required _before_ you run `gulp create`.
 It uses the information in this file to fill in all the meta-data required when you create a new custom card.
+If you used `gulp newcard` to create the card then this should already have run.
 The task will give the following prompts:

 - **Name**: Name of the card as it will appear in ThoughtFarmer
 - **Description** (optional): Quick summary about the card.